Change your operating model now!

 The regulations imposed in the aftermath of the 2008 crisis increased the responsibilities on the risk committee within the board of directors.
 Risk committees were made responsible for ensuring that the bank maintains sufficient capital and liquidity, but also focuses on drawing up business continuity plans.
 These plans contain roadmaps that help the banks to ensure the continuity of operations in the event of external shocks.
 The risk committee ensures that these plans are also tested regularly.
 This is quite similar to the instruction manuals that pilots must follow scrupulously when a serious breakdown occurs during flight.
 Improvisation is then ruled out, only a strict pre-rehearsed drill can bring comfort.

 At most banks a pandemic was included in the scenarios of possible external shocks.
 The business continuity plans provided a blueprint of measures to be implemented by the bank in order to respond adequately.
-All banks were able to continue their operations smoothly with staff spread across their branches, contingency centres and telecommuting.
+All banks were able to continue their operations smoothly with staff spread across their branches, contingency centers and telecommuting.
 Procedures, locations, communication and IT infrastructure were planned.
-Roadmaps were roled-out smoothly.
+Roadmaps were rolled-out smoothly.

 The majority of the members of a risk committee are independent directors.
 This is hardly surprising, as it is extremely difficult for each operational director to easily distance themselves from their tasks and objectives, while examining very diverse risk scenarios from an innovative and broad perspective.

-The formula for success lies in the cross-fertilisation between detailed operational know-how and a critical and broad-minded attitude of the respective executive and non-executive bank directors.
+The formula for success lies in the cross-fertilization between detailed operational know-how and a critical and broad-minded attitude of the respective executive and non-executive bank directors.

 Companies are generally not well equipped to list everything that can happen and define appropriate measures long before one or more external shocks actually occur.